gopythongo/gopythongo/src/sphinx/process/intro.rst

 even built around the concept of "pushing code" to the deployment.

-This collection of documents is about giving you a fully documented deployment process which offers the following properties:
+This collection of documents is about giving you a fully documented deployment process which offers the following properties, which are supposed to make it easy to integrate this process with your own organization and
+efforts:

   * it's repeatable
+  * it relies on proven best-practice development processes where absolutely necessary and leaves freedom of choice otherwise
-  * it separates testing stages i.e. running unittests and running integration tests from building release artifacts
+  * it separates testing stages i.e. running unittests and running integration tests from building release artifacts making each step separately as fast as possible, trying to fail early when tests fail or a build goes haywire
+  * make it easy to depend on forks and branches of in-development code during development while also making it easy to pin exact dependencies for testing and release builds
-  * the components needed to run it can easily be swapped out
+  * the components needed to run the process can easily be swapped out and customized
   * it produces shippable binary artifacts which can be deployed and upgraded independently and are versioned separately from your source code
-  * it follows the same deployment process for release builds, release candidates and cutting-edge builds
+  * the deployment process for release builds, release candidates and cutting-edge development builds is exactly the same

 The service model underlying GoPythonGo